noleysc/skyjackersDroneResilience/README.md

 - Oscillating height pattern

 ## notes
-- The drone network uses a shared encryption key for demonstration purposes
+- The drone network uses a shared encryption key
 - Each drone follows a unique circular path to avoid collisions
 - Update frequency is set to 3 seconds for clear monitoring
-- Position data includes x, y, z coordinates and velocity vectors
+- Position data includes x, y, z coordinates and velocity (including direction) vectors
-- Monitor displays real-time encrypted and decrypted messages
+- Console displays real-time encrypted and decrypted messages

 ## usage
 1. Build the workspace: